 RI Veterans Memorial Cemetery (180-RICR-20-00-1)

 A. The purpose of the Rhode Island Veterans Memorial Cemetery is to provide a final resting place for Rhode Island veterans who served in the Armed Services of the United States.
 R.I.
-Gen. Laws § 30-25-14, entitled Burial of Veterans, establishes the legal basis for the Rhode Island Veterans Memorial Cemetery (RIVMC) located in the town of Exeter, RI.
-The Office of Veterans Services is responsible for RIVMC and authorized by the statute to establish all necessary rules and regulations for the operation of the cemetery.
+Gen. Laws § 30-25-14, entitled Burial of Veterans, establishes the legal basis for the Rhode Island Veterans Memorial Cemetery (RIVMC) located in the town of Exeter, Rhode Island.
+The Office of Veterans Services is responsible for RIVMC and authorized by the statute to establish all necessary Rules and Regulations for the operation of the cemetery.

 G. All inquiries and complaints should be directed to the Cemetery Administrator at 401-268-3088, or by visiting the Administration Office Monday through Friday from 8:30 a.m. to 4:00 p.m.